-When an external drive module is connected, you can play DVD movies on your computer.
+When the DVD-ROM drive module is installed in the optical drive bay, you can play DVD movies on your computer.

 1 Eject the DVD tray and insert a DVD movie disc; then close the DVD tray.

 Important!
 When you launch the DVD player for the first time, the program asks you to input the region code.
 DVD discs are divided into 6 regions.
 Once your DVD drive is set to a region code, it will play DVD discs of that region only.
 You can set the region code a maximum of five times (including the first time), after which the last region code set will remain permanent.
 Recovering your hard disk does not reset the number of times the region code has been set.
 Refer to the table below for DVD movie region code information.